2024-2025 Course Offerings

 Erik Houle, Maria Yakubovich, Mark Baugher

-RUSS 20203 Second-Year Russian II
+RUSS 20203: Second-Year Russian II

 This is a second-year Russian course, a continuation of RUSS 20103 or equivalent coursework elsewhere.
 This course focuses on spoken and written contemporary standard Russian, emphasizing communicative practice in authentic cultural contexts, for those who would like to speak Russian or use the language for reading and research.
 Cultural audio-visual materials and use of Russian websites help to reinforce the link between language and culture.
 It also includes review and amplification of grammar, practice in reading, elementary composition, and speaking and comprehension.
 Systematic study of word formation and other strategies are taught to help free students from excessive dependence on the dictionary and develop confidence in reading rather than translating.
 Readings are selected to help provide historical and cultural background.
 Mandatory conversation sessions are held twice a week.

-RUSS 20902 Third-Year Russian through Culture II
+RUSS 20802: Third-Year Russian through Culture II

-RUSS 21402 /30202 Advanced Russian through Media II
+RUSS 21402/30202: Advanced Russian II

 This is a three-quarter sequence designed for fourth- and fifth-year students of Russian.
 It is also suitable for native speakers of Russian.
 This sequence covers various aspects of advanced Russian stylistics and discourse grammar in context.
-This sequence emphasizes the four communicative skills of listening, reading, speaking, and writing in a culturally authentic context.
+It emphasizes the four communicative skills of listening, reading, speaking, and writing in a culturally authentic context.
 It builds transcultural competence by expanding students' knowledge of the language, culture, history, and daily lives of the Russian-speaking people.
 Vocabulary building is strongly emphasized.
 We add to the existing skills and develop our abilities to analyze increasingly complex texts for their meaning: to identify various styles and registers of the Russian language and to provide their neutral equivalents in standard Russian.
 We also work on developing our abilities to paraphrase, narrate, describe, support opinions, hypothesize, discuss abstract topics, and handle linguistically unfamiliar situations (in spoken and written format).
+Classes conducted in Russian.
+Course-specific grammar issues are covered during drill sessions.

-Four years of Russian, or equivalent, or consent of instructor.
-Valentina Pichugin
+Four years of Russian, or equivalent/consent of instructor | Valentina Pichugin

 Spring

-RUSS 10303 First-Year Russian III
+RUSS 10303: First-Year Russian III

 This is a first-year Russian course, introducing students to spoken and written modern Russian.
 This course emphasizes communicative practices in authentic cultural contexts, for those who would like to speak Russian or use the language for reading and research.
 Cultural audio-visual materials and use of Russian websites help to reinforce the link between language and culture.
 It also includes review and amplification of grammar, practice in reading, elementary composition, and speaking and comprehension.
 Systematic study of word formation and other strategies are taught to help free students from excessive dependence on the dictionary and develop confidence in reading rather than translating.
 Readings are selected to help provide historical and cultural background.
 Mandatory conversation sessions are held twice a week.
 Students completing this sequence will be prepared to take the College Language Competency Exam, 2nd Year Russian (RUSS 20103) at the University of Chicago in the following fall quarter, or a 2nd Year Russian course over the summer at another institution, and/or to participate in a study abroad program where Russian is spoken.